Chas McCormick Player Props: Astros vs. Rays

 Chas McCormick At The Plate

-- McCormick has had an RBI in 21 games this season (32.8%), including 13 multi-RBI outings (20.3%).
-He has also driven in three or more of his team's runs in four contests.
+- McCormick has driven home a run in 22 games this season (33.8%), including more than one RBI in 21.5% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 26 games this year (40.6%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.